 The Scoping Period will close on May 15, 2014

 The public is invited to provide comments during the scoping period.
 Scoping comments may be submitted electronically at: BLM_NM_LCDO_Comments@blm.gov

 or by mail at: BLM Las Cruces District Office, Attention: TriCounty Comments, 1800 Marquess Street, Las Cruces, New Mexico 88005-3371.

 For questions about the planning process, please contact Jennifer Montoya, TriCounty RMP Team Lead, at (575) 525-4316.

 The purpose of the public scoping process is to determine relevant issues that will influence the scope of the environmental analysis, including alternatives, and guide the planning process.
 Preliminary issues for the Supplemental Draft RMP/EIS have been identified by BLM personnel; Federal, State, and local agencies, and other stakeholders.
-The issues include: oil and gas development within the TriCounty Planning Area, directional drilling and hydraulic fracturing applications, air quality impacts, impacts to water quality and quantity, habitat fragmentation, and how lands with wilderness characteristics will be managed.
+The issues include: oil and gas development within the TriCounty Planning Area; directional drilling and hydraulic fracturing applications; air quality impacts; impacts to water quality and quantity; and habitat fragmentation.
+We have also identified as an issue how lands with wilderness characteristics will be managed.

 The TriCounty Planning Area consists of about 9.3 million acres of land within Sierra, Otero, and Doña Ana Counties in southern New Mexico.
 This includes a Decision Area of about 2.8 million acres of public land and 3.9 million acres of Federal subsurface minerals managed by the Las Cruces District Office.